How to Buy a Sapphire Engagement Ring May 15, 2019 – Posted in: Jewelry Blog

 Pink sapphires also occur, but these are increasingly sold as pink rubies, despite this not being an accurate description.
 Rubies are red, and any other shade is a sapphire.
 An oddity of the sapphire world is white sapphire.
 Because color is caused by impurities, it should follow that a sapphire without any impurities at all should be the most desirable, but this isn’t the case.
 Although incredibly rare, a white sapphire doesn’t come close to the price of a good blue sapphire or ruby.

 Parti sapphires also occur.
 This is when different impurities occur within the crystal along very defined lines.
 Instead of creating a single color determined by a combination of trace elements, parti sapphires have a distinct two-tone appearance.
 Although very striking, the market for parti sapphires isn’t actually very large.
-This is because such sapphires have more novelty value than actual dollar value.
+This is because such sapphires have more novelty value than the actual dollar value.

 Treatments to Improve Color